fluca1978/fluca1978.github.io/projects.md

 * [`JFK`](https://github.com/fluca1978/JFK) trying to port *signals and slots* the Qt way to Java, or better a rudimental way to implement function pointers (because they don't scare you, right?).

 More in general I tend to keep all my projects on [GitHub](https://github.com/fluca1978), so go [check there!](https://github.com/fluca1978).

+I did participate in the **CPAN Pull Request Challenge** 2015 and **Hacktoberfest 2016**.
+I really encourage anyone else in participating in projects like those because they can teach you a lot and your time will not be wasted onto a not-so-used piece of code.

+I co-founded and directed the **[Italian PostgreSQL Users' Group (ITPUG)](http://www.itpug.org)** and have actively organized almost all [PGDay.IT](http://www.pgday.it) events, introducing (not by myself) also the concept of *ITPUG Lab*.